ADiEmme/Odoo2OTRS/README.md

  - Will send an email to the customer with generated password and email

 The script has been wrote in python.
+NOTE: You must run it as root (root cron).
+Remember also to configure it correctly before use.

 To Do:
 - Disable auto commit of queries and activate it and do it at the end of the program.
 (Avoiding inserting errors)